Coonoor: Tourism

+Transport

+Railway station

+The railway station is in the Salem railway division of Southern Railway zone.
+It lies between Mettupalayam railway station and Ooty Railway Station on the Nilgiri Mountain Railway, a World Heritage Site.

+Notable events

-2021 Indian Air Force Mil Mi-17 crash
+Indian Air Force Mil Mi-17 crash, 2021

 On 8 December 2021, a Mil Mi-17V-5 transport helicopter operated by the Indian Air Force (IAF) crashed between Coimbatore and Wellington in Tamil Nadu, after departing from Sulur Air Force Station.
 The helicopter was carrying Chief of Defence Staff General Bipin Rawat and 13 others, including his wife and staff.
 Thirteen people on board were killed in the immediate aftermath, and Group Captain Varun Singh died from his injuries at a hospital seven days later.